 - Applying for a job.
 While many employers won’t specify a postgraduate qualification as a requirement for a role, the enhanced skills and experience from the extra stage of study are highly valued.
 Masters students are generally self-motivated, with excellent critical thinking and transferable skills.
 They also have more experience than their undergraduate counterparts, having had more time to get experience in the workplace through part-time and vacation work.

-For some professional careers postgraduate level qualifications are a prerequisite and for career changers, a subject specific qualification make the transfer much easier.
+- Getting into a specific career.
+For some professional careers, postgraduate level qualifications are a prerequisite.
+For career changers, a subject-specific qualification makes the transfer much easier.

-How can I increase my chances of getting a job?
+How can I improve my chances of getting a job?